Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

-With business moving at breakneck speed, frequent job shifts, and limited in-house training, professionals of all levels are often grappling with changes.
+With business moving at breakneck speed, frequent job shifts, and limited in-house training, professionals of all levels grapple with change.
 As a result, organizations are in dire need of leaders who can guide their colleagues through workplace challenges, help them improve performance, and lead them through career decisions.
 Leaders and managers who employ coaching as a strategy to address performance, individual and team outcomes, and culture change tend to be more successful.
 Employees are generally happier working for managers who coach as a part of their leadership style.

 - Become a better leader by developing your coaching toolkit